 Just like sidebar content, you do not want to lose these tracking codes or website traffic data once you have changed the theme.
 Hence, we recommend that you take note and copy the codes into your new theme.

 Although this is not mandatory, it is a good practice to put your WordPress site in maintenance mode when you are changing the WordPress theme.
-This is the accepted mode of showing websites to online visitors when they try accessing them – so that they build a negative perception about your brand.
+This is the accepted mode of showing websites to online visitors when they try accessing them – so that they build a negative perception of your brand.

 The easiest way of putting your WordPress site in maintenance mode is by installing the SeedProd plugin.